AmandaZou/lectures/README.md

 --------|--------
 Aug.
 26 | We went over the syllabus and gave a high level overview of what the course will entail.
 Additionally, we defined some common terms/concepts that will be used throughout the course.
 Aug.
 28 | We talked extensively about R, Rstudio, and R markdown, exploring the styleGuide and beginning to look at the introFlightExample
 Aug.
-30 | We will continue looking at the introFlightExample file Sep.
-02 |
+30 | We continued looking at the introFlightExample file and the split-apply-combine paradigm as implemented in the Tidyverse
+Sep.
+02 | We started Chapter 3 in APM.
+We looked at the topics in chapters 3.1 and 3.2
 Sep.
 04 |
 Sep.
 06 |
 Sep.
 09 |